ShrieyaDesai/Facial-Recognition/scripts/results.md

 Validation accuracy is slightly lower, indicating slight overfitting but still generalizes well.

 epochs - An epoch is one complete pass through the entire training dataset by the model.
+Cross-entropy is a loss function used to measure how well a classification model’s predicted probabilities match the actual labels.

+We usef categorical_crossentropy because your task is a multi-class classification problem with one-hot encoded labels.
+Here's a breakdown